vinihiga/vinihiga/README.md

 ### Hi there, I'm Vini! 👋

-I work as Mid level iOS Software Engineer for @CIANDT.
-I have integrated the Open Banking's system for @Itau.
+I work as Senior iOS Software Engineer @ CIANDT and as Master of Computer Science Student @ UNICAMP.

-On my spare time, I like to create PoCs (Proof of Concept) based computer science theory.

 ### 🌱 I'm currently working on ...
 - iOS Apps for @CIANDT.
+- My Masters Research with Machine Learning.

 ### 📫 How to reach me:
 - "Vinicius Hiroshi Higa" on LinkedIn